spring-attic/spring-social-linkedin/docs/src/info/readme.txt

 Spring Social LinkedIn
 -----------------------------------------------------------
-Spring Social TripIt is an extension to Spring Social to enable connectivity with LinkedIn.
+Spring Social LinkedIn is an extension to Spring Social to enable connectivity with LinkedIn.

 To find out what has changed in this release, see 'changelog.txt'